sphinx-doc/sphinx/doc/usage/quickstart.rst

 However, :program:`sphinx-quickstart` script creates a :file:`Makefile` and a :file:`make.bat` which make life even easier for you.
 These can be executed by running :command:`make` with the name of the builder.
-For example.
+For example:

 .. code-block:: console